spion/spion.github.com/src/documents/promise-nuggets/05-safety-of-then-exceptions.html.md

 ## Notes

 In the callback example, we must be careful not to wrap the callback inside the try statement!
-Otherwise, if an exception is thrown inside that callback, the catch block will call it again.
+Otherwise, if an error is thrown inside that callback, the catch block will call it again.

-In the promises example, any exceptions thrown inside then will be propagated as errors with the promise, and we can handle them in the error handler of that
+In the promises example, any errors thrown inside then will be propagated as errors with the promise, and we can handle them in the error handler of that
 promise: